 Located off the northwest corner of Malaysia, Pulau Langkawi is the top island destination in Malaysia for both foreign tourists and Malaysians.
-With both an airport and bridge connecting it to the mainland, as well as a large tourist infrastructure, Langkawi could be called Malaysia's version of Phuket, the busiest island in Thailand.
+With both an airport and ferries connecting it to the mainland, as well as a large tourist infrastructure, Langkawi could be called Malaysia's version of Phuket, the busiest island in Thailand.

-Langkawi has loads of tourist attractions such as Malaysia's largest indoor aquarium and natural features such as the crowded-but-beautiful Pregnant Maiden Lake, a beautiful formation that is purported to help make women fertile.
+Langkawi has loads of tourist attractions such as Malaysia's largest indoor aquarium and natural features such as the crowded-but-beautiful Pregnant Maiden Lake, a beautiful formation that is purported to help make women more fertile.